sbt/sbt-native-packager/_sources/formats/debian.txt

 =============

 The debian package specification is very robust and powerful.
-If you wish to do any advanced features, it's best to understand how the underlying packaging system works.  http://tldp.org/HOWTO/html_single/Debian-Binary-Package-Building-HOWTO/ is an excellent tutorial.
+If you wish to do any advanced features, it's best to understand how the underlying packaging system works.  `Debian Binary Package Building HOWTO`_ by Chr.
+Clemens Lee is an excellent tutorial.

+.. _Debian Binary Package Building HOWTO: http://tldp.org/HOWTO/html_single/Debian-Binary-Package-Building-HOWTO/

-SBT Native Packager provides two ways to build debian packages.
-A native one, where you need ``dpkg-deb`` installed or a java, platform independent approach with `jdeb <https://github.com/tcurdt/jdeb>`_.
+SBT Native Packager provides two ways to build debian packages:

+1. A native implementation, where you need ``dpkg-deb`` installed, or
+2. A java, platform independent approach with `jdeb <https://github.com/tcurdt/jdeb>`_.

 By default the *native* implementation is activated.

 .. note:: The debian plugin depends on the :ref:`linux-plugin`.